-Their current site didn’t reflect their new trucks and felt outdated.
-They wanted a design to match their honest, old-fashioned values.
-Ultimately, the goal was to get leads.
-A lead could be a form submission or a phone-call.
+The client’s current site didn’t reflect their new trucks and it felt outdated.
+They wanted a design to match their honest, old-fashioned, small town values.
+Primarily, the site’s purpose was lead generation, and there were two ways to get a lead: a form submission or a phone-call.
 The audience was homeowners and B2B customers.
-My design goals:

-- Integrate the client’s preferences (black & white photos, a retro feel, 3 big buttons up top).
+- Integrate the client’s preferences (black & white photos, a retro feel, 3 big buttons towards the top).

 The only asset was an image of a brand new truck wrap.
 Because of a mishap with a prior agency, they didn’t even have a logo file.
-This was unnerving because usually I’m greeted with 10-100 image assets, but we soon realized the truck was chock full of design elements, which became the foundation of the design.
+This was unnerving because usually I’m greeted with 10-100 image assets.
+Fortunately, we soon realized the truck was chock full of design elements, which became the foundation of the design.

-I had 3 days to produce the design.
-As Jared Spool says, “Design is a team sport.”
-The Content team added in a flavor of retro words, and the Dev team matched the animations to the feel.
+I had a short deadline to produce the design.
+Our team has recently harnessed Jared Spool’s mantra, “Design is a team sport,” into the design process.
+The Content team added in a flavor of retro words, and the Dev team matched animations to the feel of the site.

 Process and Strategy

 Next, I found fonts and colors that fit the bill.
-Then, I researched retro, mid-century styles of signs competitors following the same lead.
-Sunbursts, textures, and shapes fell into place.
+I researched and brainstormed ways to visualize “small town values” and old-fashioned.”
+I scrutinized the competition’s answer for a mid-century look and feel.
+After creating a messy moodboard, sunbursts, textures, and shapes fell into place.

-I tend to start on the header.
-Then I bounce to whatever section is calling me the loudest, unifying them later.
+I tend to start on the header, then bounce to whatever section calls the loudest, unifying them later.
 I used bold branding everywhere to help people feel that it’s not a generic site.
-It’s authentic to the truck they may see driving around town.
+It’s authentic to the truck locals may see driving around town.

-I presented the homepage and subpage designs to the team.
+I presented the homepage and subpage designs for critique to the Design Team.
 With a great suggestions, like making the truck stand out by changing the hero sunburst to teal not red, it was off to the client!
 Round 2 had tiny changes and the design moved on to be developed.